aamirindi/Blog-firebase/README.md

 # Blog-firebase

-# Here is the link for Preview : https://fastidious-lamington-581434.netlify.app/
+# Here try the app : https://fastidious-lamington-581434.netlify.app/

 My project is a web application built using React, Firebase Authentication, and Firestore for the database.
 It offers a seamless user experience, starting with Google authentication for secure access.
 Upon successful login, users are directed to the blog page featuring a user-friendly navigation bar with options to 'Add Blog' and 'Log Out.'